Freelancing from Vietnam — the visa reality and how to get paid

 Vietnam has no confirmed long-stay remote-worker visa.
 Here's how freelancers actually get paid — on the e-visa cycle, with foreign clients, and the tax-residency line at 183 days.

 A lot of online writing assumes Vietnam has a Thailand-style 5-year "Digital Talent Visa" for remote workers.
 It doesn't.
 Read the digital nomad / 5-year visa reality check before assuming a route exists.
-This page is the practical "how do I actually get paid" answer for freelancers who choose to live in Vietnam anyway — almost always on cycled e-visas, with the tax-residency line at 183 days.
+This page is the practical "how do I actually get paid" answer for freelancers who choose to live in Vietnam anyway — typically on cycled e-visas, with the tax-residency line at 183 days.

 The visa picture in one paragraph